 See Section 335.02(3) of the Florida Statutes for the number of lanes to be provided on the State Highway System.
 Nothing in this statute precludes a number of lanes in excess of ten lanes.
 The Department will determine the appropriate number of lanes based on traffic demand.
 Consideration will be given to availability of right of way and the capacity to accommodate other modes of transportation within existing rights of way.

-Exceptions to Section 335.02(3) of the Florida Statutes will be addressed on a case-by-case basis, with final approval resting with the Secretary of Transportation.
+Exceptions to Section 335.02(3) of the Florida Statutes will be addressed on a case-bycase basis, with final approval resting with the FDOT Secretary.
+Exhibit 210-1: Lane Divergence/Convergence